 At the start of the match, Daniel Negreanu was around 4.60 — or around 18% — to win the event, making Doug Polk a heavy favorite.
-Those odds change by the day as bettors get more information and results.
+Those odds change by the day as bettors got more information and results.

-Favoring Negreanu is the fact that prior to the match, Polk had not played much No Limit Hold’em over the last couple of years and could be relatively rusty.
+Favoring Negreanu is the fact that prior to the match, Polk had not played much No Limit Hold’em over the last couple of years and went in relatively rusty.
 Negreanu is also also very used to the pressure and will undoubtedly have lots of resources to improve.
 Still, the smart money seems to be on the side that Polk will not have lost much during his retirement.

 In early January after 24 sessions, Negreanu was still a big underdog (10:1) despite winning four out of the last five sessions.
 He was still around a 15:1 underdog as of January 8th, which to this writer seemed a bit excessive considering what has happened thus far.

-Who has been the luckiest player thus far?
+Who was the luckiest player thus far?

 Without knowing hole cards, we can’t say for sure which player is running the best.
 However, ongoing analysis is being made of all-in EV in the match.
 Through the first 21 sessions, Negreanu is getting relatively unlucky with his all-in situations.

 After the first half of the challenge (22 sessions), you could bet Daniel Negreanu at +1150 odds or Polk at -2500, implying that Polk has a 94% to win the challenge.